Phone: (408) 294-3049

 E-mail: jack@aikidosj.com

 Classes will be indoors with contact.
-To train, you must complete this waiver and upload proof of vaccination.
+To train, you must complete this waiver.

-We are continuing to hold virtual classes via video conferencing over Zoom.
-See the Schedule page for details and links to the online class.
+See the Schedule page for class times and links to the online class.

 Tai Chi